Expectancy Theories

 Main, P (2023, July 14).
 Expectancy Theories.
 Retrieved from https://www.structural-learning.com/post/expectancy-theories

 Expectancy theory provides insight into the sources of motivation and the relationship between effort, performance, and desired outcomes.
-By understanding and leveraging these elements, organizations can enhance employee motivation levels and drive performance in organizational settings.
+By understanding and leveraging these elements, organisations can enhance employee motivation levels and drive performance in organizational settings.

-The Core Principles of Expectancy Theory
+Exploring the Core Principles Defined in Expectancy Theory

-In summary, Expectancy Theory is built on the principles of a positive correlation between efforts and performance, the connection between favorable performance and desirable rewards, and the significance of making the effort worthwhile to motivate individuals in achieving their goals.
+In summary, Expectancy Theory is built on the principles of a positive correlation between efforts and performance, the connection between favourable performance and desirable rewards, and the significance of making the effort worthwhile to motivate individuals in achieving their goals.

 Vrooms Expectancy Theory